jdemidova/optical-computing/README.md

 ## 📊 Results
 - Discretized visualizations of the **original** and **transformed** signals (amplitude + phase).
 - Analysis of numerical errors and how the discretization affects results.
+---
+# PART 2: Numerical and Analytical Implementation of the Optical Fourier Transform
+---

+## 🎯 Overview
+This part focuses on **implementing and analyzing the optical Fourier transform** using two different approaches:

+1. **Numerical Fast Fourier Transform (FFT)**
+2. **Direct numerical integration (finite Fourier transform)**

+The goal is to compare the two methods, verify their equivalence, and explore analytical properties of the transform for specific optical fields.

+---

+## ⚙️ Task Description

+### 🔹 Input Field
+The input optical field is defined as: f(x) = (4x² − 2) * exp(−x² / 2)
+OR Gaussian beam:
+f(x) = -s * x^2

+---

+### 🔹 Task Description

+1. **Implement the one-dimensional finite Fourier transform** using the **FFT algorithm**.

+2. **Plot the input Gaussian beam** as amplitude and phase

+3. Test the implemented method of step 1 by **inputting a Gaussian beam**.
+The **output** must also be the **Gaussian beam** of a different scale.

+4. **Implement the finite Fourier transform using a standard numerical integration method (e.g., the rectangle method)**.
+It is necessary to calculate the integral for each discrete value of u to obtain the result as a vector.
+A Gaussian beam should be input and output again.
+5. **Make another input field the input for the transform**.
+Plot the field itself and the transform result.
+6. **Analytically calculate (theorise) the transform result** of the input field and plot the analytical (theorised) and actual results (from step 5) on the same grid.
+They should match.

+---

+## 📊 Results
+- Amplitude and phase plots of the **Gaussian beam** and **field input** before and after transformation.
+- Comparison between:
+  - FFT-based result
+  - Direct integration result
+  - Analytical result using Hermite–Gaussian representation
+Matching all three confirms the correctness of the implementation.